List of Great Northern route stations: Statistics

-In all, there are 55 stations on the route, of which London King's Cross is Grade I listed and various parts of eight stations (Biggleswade, Cambridge, Downham Market, Huntingdon, King's Lynn, Letchworth Garden City, Moorgate, and Welwyn North) are Grade II listed.
+In all, there are 57 stations on the route, of which London King's Cross is Grade I listed and various parts of eight stations (Biggleswade, Cambridge, Downham Market, Huntingdon, King's Lynn, Letchworth Garden City, Moorgate, and Welwyn North) are Grade II listed.
 Historic England define Grades I and II as buildings of "exceptional interest" and of "special interest" respectively.
-The total number of stations will grow to 57 when the two new stations with allocated funding, at Cambridge South and Tempsford, open to passengers.
+The total number of stations will grow to 58 when the new station with allocated funding, at Tempsford, opens to passengers.

-Of the stations on the route, Govia Thameslink Railway only share seven stations (King's Cross, Stevenage, Peterborough, Cambridge, Cambridge North, Waterbeach and Ely) with other National Rail operators; this will rise to nine once Cambridge South and Tempsford open.
+Of the stations on the route, Greater Thameslink Railway only share eight stations (King's Cross, Stevenage, Peterborough, Cambridge, Cambridge North, Cambridge South, Waterbeach and Ely) with other National Rail operators; this will rise to nine once Tempsford opens.
 Five stations are served by the London Underground (Moorgate, Old Street, Highbury & Islington, London King's Cross, and Finsbury Park), and four stations have out of station interchange capability (London King's Cross, Moorgate, Harringay, and Bowes Park).
 Until Greater Anglia withdrew their services to King's Lynn in May 2023, all the Fen line stations were shared between the two operators, but this is no longer the case.

-Great Northern manages all except eight of their stations; one is managed by Network Rail (London King's Cross), one is managed by LNER (Peterborough), three are managed by Greater Anglia (Cambridge, Cambridge North, and Ely), and three are managed by London Underground (Moorgate, Old Street, and Highbury & Islington).
-Once East West Rail opens, it will provide interchange with three stations on the route at Tempsford (construction approved), Cambridge South (under construction), and Cambridge.
+Great Northern manages all except nine of their stations; one is managed by Network Rail (London King's Cross), one is managed by LNER (Peterborough), four are managed by Greater Anglia (Cambridge, Cambridge North, Cambridge South, and Ely), and three are managed by London Underground (Moorgate, Old Street, and Highbury & Islington).
+Once East West Rail opens, it will provide interchange with three stations on the route at Tempsford (construction approved), Cambridge South, and Cambridge.

-There are also nineteen former stations on lines that remain open as part of the route, of which four were replaced by now-open stations (Chesterton, Enfield, Maiden Lane, and Stevenage).
+There are also nineteen former stations on lines that remain open as part of the route, of which five were replaced by now-open stations (Chesterton, Cambridge South, Enfield, Maiden Lane, and Stevenage).
 Almost half of these closures came during the 1950s and 1960s, a period which included the Beeching cuts.
 The length of time these stations remained open varies greatly, from four days (Trumpington) to 122 years (Stevenage).
 Various proposals for the reopening of other closed stations exist, but none are promoted by the Campaign for Better Transport.